 - Cramps that are felt in the abdomen, pelvis, or lower back

 Over these days the developed blastocyst will travel to the uterus and implant in the lining of the uterus.
 Implantation will happen 6 – 12 days after fertilisation.
 Levels of progesterone continue to rise and this helps your uterus to support the successful development of an embryo.

 At implantation, the body begins producing a pregnancy hormone – which is responsible for the early symptoms of pregnancy.
 This is the hormone that pregnancy tests identify – although it takes time for levels to rise enough to be detected.

 During implantation a few blood vessels are damaged and so the first sign to look our for is slight bleeding or spotting that is a lighter colour than usual.
 This implantation bleeding is experienced by around 25% of women.

 - Breast tenderness

 12 DPO – 14 DPO pregnancy

-During this phase levels of human chorionic gonadotropin levels rise and lead to many early pregnancy symptoms including:
+During this phase levels of pregnancy, hormones rise and lead to many early pregnancy 12 DPO symptoms including: